JohanKlijn/ODataWithDto/README.md

 http://localhost:59383/odata/ReviewQueues(1)/ReviewQueueItems?$expand=Interaction($expand=Participants)

-You will get the error:
+You will get error below.
+Most important part of the error is: "Cannot compare 'member 'Participants' of type 'ODataWebApplication.Entities.Dto.InteractionDto''.
+Only primitive types, enumeration types and entity types are supported.""

+Full error:

 {